 Who is more suitable for renting?

 For those looking for a more long-term option, renting can save you a significant amount of money as the monthly rental prices are more affordable.
-Renting would hence appeal to young adults who don’t necessarily have a big paycheck and are looking to move out from their parents’ home.
+Renting would hence appeal to young adults who don’t necessarily have a big paycheck and are looking to move out of their parent's homes.

 However, don’t expect much from rental apartments as they are considered the no-frills counterparts of co-living spaces.
 There is no housekeeping service and some rooms even come unfurnished so you’ll have to fork out your own money to get the basic necessities.